XavierGeerinck/ugent-algoritmen-1/11_insertion_sort.md

 ### 1.1.4.2 C++ Code
-Now when we got the pseudocode we can easily convert this to the code that we need.
+Now when we got the pseudo code we can easily convert this to the code that we need.
 In my case this is C++.

 	void insertionSort(vector<v> &v) {
 		for (int i = 0; i < v.size(); i++) {